-As a nursing home lawyer Atlanta, GA families can count on for results, we take pride in helping families.
+As a nursing home abuse lawyer in Atlanta families can count on for results, we take pride in helping families.
 If your loved one has suffered from the wrongdoing of employees of a nursing home, we can help.
 Our firm fights for the rights of people.
 When you work with us, you can feel confident knowing your case is in good hands.
-To schedule your free consultation with a personal injury lawyer in Atlanta, GA depends on, please call us today.
+To schedule your free consultation with a Nursing Home Abuse lawyer in Atlanta, please call us today.

 Nursing Home Liability

 In general, a nursing home can be found liable for harm under corporate negligence which means the claim is based upon the institutional negligence of the facility rather than individual employees.
 This is because a nursing home owes its residents a duty to: